mark-watson/PythonAIBook/manuscript/SymbolicMath.md

 e.g. `{'x': 0.8, 'y': 1.3}`.
 A `var` node simply looks itself up; a `num` becomes a `float` (this is the one place exactness is deliberately sacrificed, and only for the numeric check).
-The `math` functions are imported *inside* the leaf cases so the symbolic core never imports `math` at all — a small encapsulation that keeps the "pure" part of the library free of floats.
+The `math` functions are imported *inside* the leaf cases so the symbolic core never imports `math` at all, a small encapsulation that keeps the "pure" part of the library free of floats.

 This function is deliberately trivial because its correctness is assumed and then *used to test* the more interesting functions.
-That inversion — using simple code to check clever code — is the theme of the next section.
+That inversion, using simple code to check clever code, is the theme of the next section.

 ---